Guides March 7, 2026

 Configuring Permalinks for SEO-Friendly URLs

 Permalinks are the permanent URLs of your posts and pages.
-Optimizing your permalink structure is crucial for SEO.
+Optimizing your permalink structure is important for SEO.
 WordPress offers several permalink options.
 Here’s how to configure them for optimal SEO:

 1. Access Permalink Settings: In your WordPress admin dashboard, navigate to “Settings” then “Permalinks.”

 2. Choose a Search-Engine Friendly Structure: Avoid the “Plain” option (?p=123), as it’s not SEO-friendly.
-The “Post name” option (/sample-post/) is generally the best choice for most websites, as it creates clean, descriptive URLs that include your target keyword.
+The “Post name” option (/sample-post/) is generally the best choice for most websites.
+It creates clean, descriptive URLs that include your target keyword.

 3. Custom Structure (Optional): If you need more control, you can use a custom structure.
 However, for most users, the “Post name” option is sufficient.